PlayeRom/flightgear-addon-logbook/README.md

 ## How it's working?

-The add-on tries to automatically detect if an aircraft has taken off by checking the Weight of Wheels.
+The add-on tries to automatically detect if an aircraft has taken off by checking the Weight on Wheels.
 Then the add-on starts collecting information about the flight.
 This means that if you are parked, taxiing, etc., it is not yet included in the flight log.
-If you are in the air, the add-on tries to detect if you have landed also by testing Weight of Wheels.
+If you are in the air, the add-on tries to detect if you have landed also by testing Weight on Wheels.
 Thus, logging takes place from the moment the aircraft is lifted off the ground until it is put back on the ground.

 If the aircraft has no wheels, only the floats, then the add-on will also try to recognize if the floats are resisting the water (if the aircraft uses JSBSim), thus recognizing whether you are in the air or not.